Managed Endpoints

 Adding New Endpoints

 When you first start Action1, the Endpoints dashboard is empty.
-Before you can start managing your endpoints, make sure to add them to Action1 Cloud first.
-There are two options when it comes to connecting endpoints to Action1.
+Before you can start managing your endpoints, make sure to add them to Action1 Cloud.
+For that, you can use the deployment method that suits you best.